 “Let’s explore Chelsea,” I told my husband.
-It was late March, time to put some spring back into our step.
+It was time to put some spring back into our step.
 We’d already gone hiking many times in Gatineau Park and to visit the Mackenzie King Estate, so we wanted to see what else this quiet Quebec town, a few minutes from Ottawa, had to offer.
 We would soon discover that Chelsea is also the perfect place for relaxation and rejuvenation.

 Chilling at Nordik Spa

 Another excellent reason to visit Chelsea is the famous Nordik Spa—pure bliss in an enchanted storybook setting.
 For several hours, we alternated between soaking in the heat and awakening our senses in frigid pools, feeling the stress draining from our bodies and our happy endorphins kicking in.

 Snowflakes caressed our cheeks as we submerged in a hot thermal pool.
 “This is magical,” my husband said as we inhaled the aroma from the nearby firepits.
 We were pampered indoors, too.
 In the Kalla treatment, we floated peacefully in a warm tranquil pool of salinated water.
 A mini-version of the Dead Sea.

 My favourite treatment had to be the Aufguss Ritual, an ancient German practice.
 I sat on the bottom tier of a huge sauna, while a duo trained in the Aufguss Ritual swirled towels in rhythmic gymnastics-like movements to infuse us with a succession of essential oils—sweet orange, tea tree, and scotch pine.